White paperThe Enterprise Framework for Compliant, Scalable AI

 • Risk avoidance over efficiency – because compliance violations can halt manufacturing

 In this context, resistance to new systems is not emotional.
 It is rational.
-When a quality specialist hesitates to use an AI-powered batch review tool, they’re not resisting innovation—they’re protecting validated state and regulatory defensibility.
+When a quality specialist hesitates to use an AI-powered batch review tool, they're not resisting innovation—they're protecting validated state and regulatory defensibility.
+Honoring that instinct also means protecting data integrity as a first-class design requirement, not an afterthought.

 Traditional OCM has responded accordingly: structured communications, role-based training, leadership sponsorship, and carefully sequenced rollouts.
 These approaches delivered 50-70% adoption rates for ERP systems, EDC platforms, and document management implementations—acceptable outcomes for linear technology deployments.